kitbagjs/router/docs/components/router-link.md

 You can define [external routes](/core-concepts/defining-routes#external-routes) in your router configuration for a type safe way to navigate to external urls.
 :::

-## Classes

-The `routerLink` component will automatically add the `router-link--match` class to the anchor element when the current route matches the route specified in the `to` prop.
-It will also add the `router-link--exact-match` class when the current route matches the route specified in the `to` prop exactly.

-## Default Slot
+## Slots
-The default slot is used to render the link text.
+`RouterLink` provides a default slot to render the link text.
 But it also exposes the following slot scopes.

 | Property | Type | Description |
 | --- | --- | --- |